 Apple's iPad Air arrived in November, representing the first major design change for the iPad since the iPad 2 was launched in 2011.
-It's much thinner and lighter than its predecessor, weighing just 478g and measuring 7.9mm thick.
+It's much thinner and lighter than its predecessor, weighing just 478g and measuring 7.5mm thick.
 The launch of the new iPad sparked speculation about what's next for Apple's iPhone.
-Will Apple make an iPhone Air?
-It's certainly a possibility.
+Will Apple make an iPhone Air instead of an iPhone 6?
+It's certainly a possibility, and the Apple rumour mill is getting pretty excited about it.
 Here's what the iPhone Air could look like.

 Set Solution's concept video of an iPhone Air shows a device that measures just 1.5mm at the top, gradually increasing to 3mm at the bottom.
 It weighs just 70 grams (40g less than the iPhone 5s) and has an edge-to-edge display.
-It also includes the Touch ID fingerprint sensor that was introduced with the iPhone 5s this year.
+It also includes the Touch ID fingerprint sensor that was introduced with the iPhone 5s.

 It's lovely to look at, but we're not sure it's even possible to squeeze all of the tech required into such a thin chassis.
 We think it would be quite uncomfortable to hold, too.

 Accessory makers Fuse Chicken have also come up with an iPhone Air concept that's 40 per cent thinner than the iPhone 5s with a 4.9in screen achieved by thinner side-bezels that make an almost edge-to-edge screen.

 Fuse Chicken imagines an interactive touch panel that spans the width of the iPhone Air, and includes Touch ID technology.